u3ks/examples/PRR/index.md

 2. Group your dataset files into STAC Items and STAC Assets
 3. Add the Items to the Collection
 4. Save the normalised Collection
-5. Send the data, metadata and some extra information to the Earth-Code team.
+5. Send the data, metadata and some extra information to the EarthCODE team.

 Below you will find guides to the whole process, we recomend starting with the introductory notebook.